Edinburgh City Mission: History

 Edinburgh City Mission was founded on 1 March 1832 by David Nasmith, six years after the founding of the first City Mission in the world, Glasgow City Mission.

-The Mission has formerly been active in various forms of outreach, including street evangelism, setting up special events, and was known for its work in the poorer, deprived areas of the city through Mission Halls and Drop-In Centres.
+The Mission has formerly been active in various forms of outreach, including street evangelism, setting up special events, and working in the more deprived areas of the city through Mission Halls and Drop-In Centres.

 The Mission also used to run Christian Heritage Edinburgh and hosted Celtic Tours on the Royal Mile.
 Christian Heritage Edinburgh became an independent charity in its own right a few years ago.

+Current work

+The Mission runs a network of seven partner church-based Foodbanks throughout Edinburgh and the surrounding area.
+The Foodbanks provide resources for people who are struggling to afford basic necessities, provide relational support and sign-posting to other services.

+The mission has also established Soul Food meals, Salaam (support work for refugees and asylum seekers), a Storehouse food storage and distribution centre and a Clothesbank.

+In the summer of 2017, the Trustees appointed Duncan Cuthill as its new CEO.